mediabuff/CPP-WinRT-Samples/README.md

 # C++ / WinRT

-CPP-WinRT-Samples contains UWP control samples to use Modern C++
+It contains UWP control samples to using Modern C++.

 More info https://github.com/Microsoft/cppwinrt

+Next Release

+CommandBar and SplitView controls